smaswin21/smaswin21/README.md

 # 💫 About Me:

-Enthusiastic and hard-working computer science student with deep passion for machine learning, generative AI, and robotics.
+Enthusiastic computer science student with deep passion for machine learning, generative AI, and building cool stuff :)

 ## 🌐 Socials: